sjmog/ruby_training/2/README.md

 ### Testing your progress

-At any time, you can run `./test` from the Terminal to run some tests against your code.
-The tests expect your program to live in the exact directory it is meant to!
+You have to run your program yourself to test it in this exercise.

 ### How to use Terminal programs